 There are over 100 new EHCs for export to the EU.
 Fresh meat, ‘meat products’, ‘meat preparations’, fish, egg, honey, gelatin, collagen, ‘composite product’, pet food, animal by products – and many more.
 This link can be used to search and download specimens.

-Fresh meat – raw, unprocessed and chilled or frozen
+Fresh meat including mince- raw, unprocessed and chilled or frozen.
+Mince must be exported frozen.
+Poultry mince is prohibited.

-Meat preparation – mince, burgers, sausages, fresh meat with minimal change eg a coating
+Meat preparation – burgers, sausages, fresh meat with minimal change eg a coating or glaze.

 What is a composite product?